-The design aircraft (or critical aircraft) represents the most demanding aircraft, or family of aircraft, using an airport on a regular basis and determines the appropriate Airport Reference Code (ARC) and airport design standards for airport development.
+The design aircraft (or critical aircraft) represents the most demanding aircraft, or himly of aircraft with similar characteristics, using an airport on a regular basis and determines the appropriate AAC/ADG and airport design standards for airport development.

-The existing and future design aircraft identified in the aviation activity forecasts corresponds to Airport Reference Code C-II (ARC C-II)
+The existing and future design aircraft identified in the aviation activity forecasts corresponds to Aircraft Approach Category C and Airplane Design Group II.

-- 2021 TFMSC data indicates that Approach Category C and D aircraft operations exceeded the minimum of 500 annual operations required for Design Aircraft designation.
-While neither approach category alone reached the operations threshold, collectively they exceed the threshold and represent the most demanding family of high performance jet aircraft. - Airplane Design Group II or larger aircraft operations also exceeded the 500 operations threshold required for Design Aircraft designation. - Each element of the ARC is independently justified through current activity levels, and the ARC C-II designation most accurately represents this segment of aircraft activity. - Specific facility requirements, such as runway length requirements will be derived from the composite of Approach Category C and D jet aircraft reflected in FAA runway length planning tables.
+- 2021 TFMSC data indicates that Aircraft Approach Category C and D operations exceeded the minimum of 500 annual operations required for Design Aircraft designation.
+While neither approach category alone reached the operations threshold, collectively they exceed the threshold and represent the most demanding family of high performance jet aircraft. - Airplane Design Group II or larger aircraft operations also exceeded the 500 operations threshold required for Design Aircraft designation. - AAC and ADG are independently justified through current activity levels, and the AAC/ADG C-II designation most accurately represents this segment of aircraft activity. - Specific facility requirements, such as runway length requirements will be derived from the composite of Approach Category C and D jet aircraft reflected in FAA runway length planning tables.